NormalNerd101/AutoTools/README.md

-# RUN facebot.py
+# My AutoTools
-## This is an autobot that helps you add friend in facebok.
+## I'll be making (dumb ?) / mini / cute bots for entertainment.

-You can read the **original source code** from source_code.txt (date back then : 2020)
+I'll also be adding **original source code** (before I updated / wrote).

-I have modified / updated some features as of now for suitability (26/03/2024).
+There's only Facebook-Addfriendbot for now :v.

-# ENJOY :V
+# ENJOY :vvv